Séamus Power (golfer): Professional career

-After graduating from ETSU, Power played on mini-tours while attempting to qualify for the Web.com Tour.
+After graduating from ETSU, Power played on various mini-tours while attempting to qualify for the Web.com Tour.
 He won two events on the eGolf Professional Tour in 2014 and earned his Web.com Tour card for 2015 through qualifying school.

-Power had two top-10 finishes on the Web.com Tour in 2015 and finished 72nd on the money list, re-earning a card for 2016.
+He recorded two top-10 finishes on the Web.com Tour in 2015 and finished 72nd on the money list, re-earning his playing a card for 2016.
 In May 2016, he won the United Leasing & Finance Championship, becoming the first Irish player to win on the Web.com Tour.
-Power also represented Ireland in the 2016 Olympic tournament.
+Later that summer, following the high-profile withdrawals of Rory Mcllroy and Shane Lowry over Zika virus concerns, Power represented Ireland at the 2016 Olympic tournament in Rio de Janeiro, performing strongly to finish tied for 15th place.

-In July 2021, Power won his first PGA Tour event at the Barbasol Championship.
-He won the event on the sixth extra hole of a playoff.
-In doing so, Power became the fifth player from the Republic of Ireland to win a PGA Tour event after Pat Doyle, Peter O'Hara, Pádraig Harrington and Shane Lowry.
-Power broke into the top 50 for the first time in his career on 17 January 2022, following a third-place finish at the Sony Open in Hawaii.
-In March 2022, Power earned his maiden Masters Tournament appearance after making the quarter-finals at the 2022 WGC-Dell Technologies Match Play.
-Power made his third straight major cut, after finishing tied for 12th at the 2022 U.S. Open.
+In July 2021, Power won his first PGA Tour event at the Barbasol Championship, defeating J.T.
+Poston on the sixth extra hole of a sudden-death playoff.
+The victory made him just the third contemporary golfer from Republic of Ireland to win a modern-era PGA Tour titles, joning Pádraig Harrington and Shane Lowry.
+Power broke into the top 50 of the Official World Golf Ranking for the first time in his career on 17 January 2022, following a third-place finish at the Sony Open in Hawaii.

+He enjoyed a career-best run in Major championship during the 2022 season.
+In March, he earned his maiden Masters Tournament appearance after reaching the quarter-finals at the 2022 WGC-Dell Technologies Match Play.
+He then recorded his first career top-10 finish in a Major by tying for 9th place at the 2022 PGA Championship, before following it up with a tied-12th finsish at the 2022 U.S. Open.

-In October 2022, Power won his second PGA Tour event at the Butterfield Bermuda Championship.
-He shot three rounds of 65 en route to a one shot victory over Thomas Detry.
-Prior to the 2023 Masters Tournament, Power became just the third individual to record back-to-back holes-in-one in the Par 3 Contest.
+In October 2022, Power won his second PGA Tour event at the Butterfield Bermuda Championship, carding three rounds of 65 en route to a one-stroke victory over Thomas Detry.
+In January 2023, he made his international team play debut representing Great Britain and Ireland in the inaugural Hero Cup.
+Prior to the 2023 Masters Tournament, Power became just the third individual in tournament history to record back-to-back holes-in-one during the traditional Par 3 Contest.